 The Emerging Market of FinTech Companies

-Launched in 2016 in Berlin, SolarisBank is a Fintech company which engineers similar to startup company.
+Launched in 2016 in Berlin, SolarisBank is a Fintech company which engineers similar to a startup.
 However, it possesses a regulatory expertise of a fully licensed bank.
-Thanks to that, the clients can truly focus on their core business.

 After receiving a full banking license from the German regulator, the company is able to passport the license to other EEA countries in order to serve business partners in nearly any European country.
 SolarisBank team consists of 130 employees coming from more than 25 nations.
 It combines startup engineers and entrepreneurs with seasoned banking and finance experts.